Samsung Galaxy S3 Won't Turn On [Solved]

 This way after your Galaxy S3 has been fixed, you can just pick up where you left off.
 You may be wondering how you can get data off the device when it won't even power on.
 The answer is by using dr.fone - Data Recovery (Android) .
 This software is designed for all solutions Android related.
 Some of its features include;

 World's 1st data retrieval software for broken Android devices.

 - Recover photos, videos, contacts, messages, call logs, and more.

 - Compatible with Samsung Galaxy devices.

-How to use dr.fone - Recover (Android) to Rescue your Samsung Data?
+How to use dr.fone - Data Recovery (Android) to Rescue your Samsung Data?

 Ready to get all your data from your device before you fix the main problem?
 Here's a step by step guide.

 Step 1: Download and install dr.fone on your Computer.
 Launch the program and connect your Samsung on computer,then click on "Data Recovery".Choose the type of data you want to recover.
 If you want to recover everything on the device simply choose "Select all".
 Then click "Next".

 Step 2: Next, you need to tell dr.fone exactly what's wrong with the device.
 For this particular problem choose "Touch does't work or cannot access the phone."

 Step 3: Select the device name and model for your phone.
 In this case it's Samsung Galaxy S3.
 Click on "Next" to continue.